 North Queensferry Harbour Light Tower.
 Address: 60 Main St, North Queensferry, Inverkeithing, KY11 1JG.

-The harbour light tower in North Queensferry is an interesting example of 19th-century engineering near the UNESCO world heritage Forth Rail Bridge.
-It is famous for holding the title of the world’s smallest working light tower.
+The Harbour Light Tower in North Queensferry is an interesting example of 19th-century engineering near the UNESCO World Heritage Forth Rail Bridge.
+It’s famous for holding the title of the world’s smallest working light tower.